RedHatInsights/insights-frontend-builder-common/src/README.md

 # Frontend Builder Common

-The repo responsible for building almost all of the frontends on cloud.redhat.com
+The repo responsible for building all of the frontends on cloud.redhat.com

 ## Akamai Cache Buster